samrno13/Detecting-for-Structural-Breaks-in-a-Financial-Time-Series-Data/README.md

 **Overview**

 This financial econometrics project showcases the Bai-Perron test which is used for detecting a structural break date of the regime shift (Trump's global tariffs 2025-2026) in a financial time series data.
+The financial time series data used was daily losses of a portfolio of five tech stocks with fixed number of shares for each stock; this data was extracted from Yahoo Finance.

 **Contents**
 * Extracting Financial Time Series Data